 The company created by Larry H. and Gail Miller began as a single dealership in 1979 and grew to one of the largest privately owned group of companies in the western United States.
 The drive for excellence and a mission to enrich lives direct the company’s growth today.

 The Larry H. Miller Group of Companies began on May 1, 1979, when Larry and Gail purchased their first dealership—Larry H. Miller Toyota in Murray, Utah.
-From that humble start, the Larry H. Miller Group of Companies has grown to more than 80 businesses and properties, operating in 46 states and employing nearly 12,000 people.
+From that humble start, the Larry H. Miller Group of Companies has grown to employ more than 11,000 individuals at businesses located in 46 states.
 The areas of focus fall into five primary areas: automotive; sports and entertainment; finance and insurance; real estate; and philanthropy.

 Miller Automotive Operations includes more than 60 dealerships in seven western states, representing 20 different automotive brands.
 The Group’s finance and insurance offerings include Total Care Auto Powered by Landcar, which offers consumers service and coverage contracts to protect and maintain their home and vehicle; and Prestige Financial, which provides financing solutions for dealerships and car buyers.